 If none of the Widener libraries owns the book or article you need, you may request it through InterLibrary Loan.
 ILLiad is the InterLibrary Loan service used by Widener.
+This service is available only to currently enrolled Widener students, faculty and staff.
+Alumni and visitors do not have InterLibrary Loan borrowing privileges.
 Please note that you must first register for ILLiad before you can request materials through InterLibrary Loan.
-To register, click on the InterLibrary Loan link listed under the "Library Services" section on the Library's homepage at: http://law.widener.edu/LawLibrary.
+To register, click on the InterLibrary Loan link listed under the "Library Services" section on the Library's homepage at: Widener Law Commonwealth Library.

-Next, click on InterLibrary Loan Form, select the campus on which you are located, and click on "First Time Users."
+Next select the campus on which you are located, and click on "First Time Users."
 Once you have registered, fill in as much of the request form as possible.
 The more information you provide, the better.
 If you are a registered user of ILLiad, simply enter your username and password to continue.